MrPifo/DBD-Plus/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.
 You can share and improve my software.
-Please send me the improved version of yours.
+Please upload your version and send me an email to: dbdplus.official@gmail.com

 ## Issues/Help

-If you find any issues/improvements/bugs please create an Issue and clearly descrive your problem.
+If you find any issues/improvements/bugs please create an Issue and clearly descrine your problem.